Great Passive Income Ideas

 Think of all the ways you can connect to an audience.
 For instance: Pinterest, Twitter, YouTube, newsletters, ebooks, courses, etc.

 If you have a blog, make sure you start creating an email list and sending out newsletters ASAP.
-Newsletters are perfect since your subscribers clearly are interested in your content.
+Newsletters are perfect since your subscribers are interested in your content.

-It might seem a lot of work managing those subscriptions, but plugins like ConvertKit or MailChimp can make this easy.
+It might seem like a lot of work managing those subscriptions, but plugins like ConvertKit or MailChimp can make this easy.

 Both have a free version, but you might have to level up to a paid plan if your mailing list grows.